GreenmaskIO/greenmask/docs/built_in_transformers/transformation_engines.md

 by default is set to `random`.
 Use `hash` engine when you need to generate deterministic data - the same input will always produce the same output.

+!!! info

+    Greenmask employs the `SHA-3` algorithm to hash input values.
+While this function is cryptographically secure, it does exhibit lower performance.
+We plan to introduce additional hash functions in the future to offer a balance between security and performance.
+For example, `SipHash`, which provides a good trade-off between security and performance, is currently in development and is expected to be included in the stable `v0.2` release of Greenmask.

 !!! warning

     The hash engine does not guarantee the uniqueness of generated values.
 Although transformers such as `Hash`,